 This is a walking holiday, so in that sense active, though it should not be terribly challenging for regular hikers.
 You will be walking six out of the eight days, so will need to be ‘walking fit’ to enjoy it.

 For the first night you stay in a very good 4* hotel in the heart of Burgos.
 Your next hotel is just outside the village of Polientes where you stay in a very nice converted mill by the river.
 Moving on to the village of Orbaneja you stay in a 3 star posada.
-It is fairly simple but the best accommodation in the village and here it is about the village, location and surroundings.
+It is fairly simple but the best accommodation in the village.
 The terrace is lovely.
 Your next stop is Molino del Canto where you stay two nights with Javier and his family in their converted water mill.
-It is rustic but very nicely done with loads of personality, and Javier is an excellent host.
+It is rustic, but very nicely done with loads of personality, and Javier is an excellent host.
 Your last stop is Oña where you stay in a very nice small posada.

 Contact us today to start planning your own personal adventure